 - Take non-flash photos for personal use only.
 Photos may not be sold, published, or used to promote any outside product or service.

 - Use hand-held cameras, cell phones, and tablets with the flash turned off.
-Tripods, lights, “selfie-sticks,” or other external equipment are not permitted.
+Tripods, lights, selfie-sticks, and other camera accessories are not permitted.